Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/introduction.rst

 Known Limitations
 =================

-- FreeStyle is only available for the Blender Internal renderer.
 - Highly memory demanding: All mesh objects in a render layer are loaded at once.
 - Only faced mesh objects are supported.
-The following kinds of meshes are ignored.
+The following kinds of meshes are ignored:

   - Mesh faces with wire materials.
   - Mesh faces with completely transparent materials.
+  - Mesh faces with the Cast Only option enabled.

 - Transparent faces are treated as opaque faces.
 - No edges at face intersections are detected yet.
 - Layer masks do not work with Freestyle.
 - Freestyle rendering results do not have any Z depth information.
-- Does not work with a panoramic camera.
+- Panoramic cameras are not supported.